Largest Ape – Gigantopithecus blacki

 From the Yeti to Hollywood’s King Kong, myths and stories have always surrounded gigantic apes.
 Gigantopithecus blacki, the largest ape that ever lived, stood 3m tall and weighed over 500kg.
 Its enormous bulk and brute strength kept Gigantopithecus safe from the predators it lived alongside – including tigers, leopards and black bears.

 Despite its great size, the huge knuckle-walker was a herbivore, using its heavy and muscular jaws to chew the tough grasses found in the South East Asian forests where it lived.
-Still, you wouldn’t get between this ape and its salad, would you?
+Still, you wouldn’t get between this great ape and its salad, would you?

 Where: China, India, Vietnam